wicketstuff/core/README.md

 ### Setting up the HTML markup, for Kendo UI
 Kendo UI also needs CSSs to work.
 You need to download your own copy of Kendo UI: <http://www.kendoui.com/get-kendo-ui.aspx>.

-Once done, you have to copy `kendo.common.min.css` and `kendo.choosen_theme.min.css` in into you webapp, as well as the corresponding *theme* folder and the `texture` folder.
+Once done, you have to copy `kendo.common.min.css` and `kendo.choosen_theme.min.css` in into you webapp,
+as well as the `texture` folder and the corresponding `choosen_theme` folder.

 The base template page is then the following: (you might change the CSS href accordingly)
 ```html